cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 -Changed adjustable delay resolution to 25ms instead of 50ms, up to 200ms
 -fixed the visual issue where the passive is double click
 2.2 June 7/21
-Fixed bug where changing passives before changing resolution would not switch image search to new resolution
+-Fixed bug where changing passives before changing resolution would not switch image search to new resolution

 Function: Reroll passives until you find the one you're searchings for Lab of Legends (a Legends of Runeterra game mode)